williamchenghu/fullstack-hy2020/part1/courseInfo/README.md

 The application must work _regardless of the number of parts a course has_, so make sure the application works if you add or remove parts of a course.

 Ensure that the console shows no errors!

+## Step 7

+Show also the sum of the exercises of the course.